Skip to content

 What this tool does

 This tool converts a monthly budget into a daily spending limit.
-Enter your monthly income, fixed costs (rent, utilities, subscriptions, debt payments), and monthly savings goal.
-The calculator subtracts fixed costs and savings from income to find your discretionary amount, then divides by 30 for a daily limit and 4.33 for a weekly limit.
-The output is an average target - underspending some days allows larger spends on others.
-The tool does not categorize spending or track transactions; it just sets the baseline.
+Enter your monthly take-home income, fixed costs (rent, utilities, subscriptions, debt payments), and monthly savings goal.
+The calculator subtracts fixed costs and savings from income to find your discretionary amount, then divides by 30 for a daily limit and multiplies by 7 for a weekly equivalent.
+The result represents an average daily target—underspending some days allows larger spends on others.
+The tool does not categorize spending, track transactions, or account for irregular expenses.
+It provides a baseline figure for educational illustration, helping you translate a monthly budget into a daily spending framework.

 Enter Values